How does this medication work? What will it do for me?

 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with kidney function impairment may require lower doses of this medication.

 Liver function: This medication may cause liver problems.
 If you experience any signs of liver problems such as yellowing of the skin or eyes, fever, generally feeling unwell, abdominal pain, nausea, vomiting, loss of appetite, itching, muscle pain, rash, or swollen glands, contact your doctor immediately.
-People who have liver problems will need to be closely monitored by their doctor while taking this medication.
+If you have liver problems, you will need to be closely monitored by your doctor while taking this medication.

 Low blood pressure: Occasionally, blood pressure drops too low after taking ramipril.
 This usually happens after the first or second dose or when the dose is increased.
 It is more likely to occur for those who take diuretics, or the medication aliskiren, have a salt-restricted diet, are on dialysis, have diarrhea, or are vomiting.
 To reduce the risk of dizziness, get up slowly from a lying or sitting position.
 If low blood pressure causes you to faint or feel lightheaded, contact a doctor.

 Potassium: Increases in blood levels of potassium can occur with use of this medication.
 This rarely causes problems, but your doctor may want to monitor your potassium levels through blood tests.